jrgp/golang-dhcpd/README.md

 ## Status

-Verified to work with Alpine's `udhcpc` client.
+Verified to work with Alpine's `udhcpc` client, Ubuntu's `dhclient` client, and Windows 10.

 ## Implemented